We’ve covered Native’s well-known deodorant as well as their shampoo and conditioner, and now it’s time to dive deep into their toothpaste!

 About Native

 You probably know about Native because of their deodorant—their most well-known product.
-(You can read our full deodorant review here.)
+(You can read my full deodorant review here.)

 The brand was originally founded in 2015 by Moiz Ali, a Harvard grad.
-What started out as a direct-to-consumer indie deodorant brand was acquired by P&G in 2020.
+What started out as a direct-to-consumer indie deodorant brand was acquired by Proctor & Gamble (P&G) in 2020.
 They’ve since expanded to include other staples like haircare, skincare, suncare, and more.

 Native’s Toothpaste Options